 Accidental death and dismemberment rider

-An additional benefit rider or endorsement that provides for an amount of money in addition to the death benefit of a life insurance policy.
+of money in addition to the death benefit of a life insurance policy.

-The additional amount is payable only if the insured dies or loses any two limbs or the sight of both eyes as the result of an accident.
+two limbs or the sight of both eyes as the result of an accident.

 Accidental death benefit rider

-An additional benefit rider or endorsement that provides for an amount of money in addition to the basic death benefit of a life insurance policy.
-This additional amount is payable only if the insured dies as the result of an accident.
+of money in addition to the basic death benefit of a life insurance policy.

 Acturial department

-The department in a life and health insurance company responsible for seeing that the company's operations are conducted on a mathematically sound basis.
+The department in a life and health insurance company responsible for

 Actuary

-Technical expert in life insurance, particularly in mathematics.
-The person in this job applies the theory of probability to calculate mortality rates, morbidity rates, lapse rates, premium rates, policy reserves, and reserves, and other values.
+in this job applies the theory of probability to calculate mortality rates,

 Agency System

-A distribution system in which insurance companies use their own commissioned agents to sell and deliver insurance policies.
+A distribution system in which insurance companies use their own commissioned

 Annuity